devstart77/dsPostgre/index.md

 nav_order: 4
 ---

+# Aux links for the upper right navigation
+aux_links:
+  "Just the Docs on GitHub":
+    - "//github.com/pmarsceill/just-the-docs"

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/devstart77/dsPostgre/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.